olcf/olcf-user-docs/profiling/TAU.rst

 .. image:: /images/tau_mpi_mean_ipc.png
    :align: center

-For the non-MPI routines/calls, the IPC that is lower than 1.5 means that there is a potential for performance improvement.
+- For the non-MPI routines/calls, the IPC that is lower than 1.5 means that there is a potential for performance improvement.

-- Menu Windows -> 3D Visualization (3D demands OpenGL)
+- Menu Windows -> 3D Visualization (3D demands OpenGL), it will not work on Summit, download the data on your laptop and install TAU locally.
-- Exclusive Time and Exclusive Floating operations
+- You can see per MPI rank, per routine, the exclusive time and the floating operations

 .. image:: /images/tau_mpi_3d_fp_ops.png
    :align: center

-- Menu Windows -> 3D Visualization (3D demands OpenGL)
+- Change the PAPI_FP_OPS to (PAPI_TOT_INS/PAPI_TOT_CYC)
-- Exclusive Time and Exclusive Total Instructions
+- You can see per MPI rank, per routine, the exclusive time and the corresponding IPC

 .. image:: /images/tau_mpi_3d_tot_ins.png
    :align: center